Module: Content modeling guide

 Sections specify the visual layout for widgets.
 They represent reusable pieces of markup that can store an arbitrary number of widget zones – areas where content editors place widgets.

 Widgets are reusable components that content editors and non-technical users can quickly work with.
 Widgets give users more power and flexibility when adjusting page content and basic editing of text and images.
-By working with widgets, users decide which components and where they are placed on the page.
-Editors can also use widgets to format structured data.
+By working with widgets, users decide which components are placed where on the page.

 Developers can prepare widgets to handle content in three ways: